AdobeDocs/commerce-admin.en/help/getting-started/hipaa/operations.md

 3. **Migration Strategy**: The deletion of the SaaS dataspaces is an irreversible process.
 This will delete all your catalog data and related configurations.
 A migration strategy needs to be in place if you wish to carry forward any of your old data or configurations.
 This strategy is the responsibility of the merchant.
 A support ticket for deleting the existing dataspaces should be created only after migration data backup (if applicable) are done.

 >[!NOTE]
->To delete the existing dataspaces, customers must create a ticket with Adobe Commerce support and provide the necessary environment details.
+>To delete the existing dataspaces, customers must create a ticket with Adobe Commerce support titled "HIPAA Migration: Delete SaaS Dataspaces" and provide their MAGEID along with the SaaS Project IDs that need to be deleted.

 ## Troubleshooting with Adobe Commerce support